Road Safety in Greece

 Our local road safety partner

 We support road safety in Greece through our local partners Make Roads Safe Hellas (MRSH).
 MRSH was founded in Chania, Crete in 2010 as a supporter of the international Make Roads Safe campaign.
-Now operating from Athens, MRSH aims to raise awareness of the impact that road traffic collisions can have on sustainable development, ensure political commitment and promote road safety in Greece through research and projects that promote road safety from a safe system perspective.
+Since then MRSH has been transformed into a scientific and social organisation that promotes road safety and sustainable development of the transport system in Greece and worldwide from a safe system perspective.
+MRSH’s mission is:

-Between 2010-2012 Make Roads Safe Hellas led the highly successful transnational cooperation for South East Europe to eliminate high-risk roads (SENSoR Project).
-The project involved surveying 15,000 km of roads in the region, highlighting road risk and developing ‘Safer Roads Investment Plans’ for public authorities.
+Between 2012-2014 Make Roads Safe Hellas led the highly successful transnational cooperation project for South East Europe to eliminate high-risk roads (SENSoR Project).
+The project included using EuroRAP protocols to survey 15,000km of the TEN-T road network across 14 countries in the region, highlighting road risk, and developing a series of ‘Safer Roads Investment Plans’ for the relevant public authorities.

-They are now working to transform road safety education in Chania city’s public schools.
-As of 2018, they have provided road safety training to over 2000 schoolchildren using the EASST Road Safety Education Pack as well as providing information to parents and decision makers on the importance of keeping children safe as both vehicle passengers and pedestrians.
+MRSH are working to transform road safety education in Chania and Athens’ public schools.
+As of 2019, they provided road safety training to over 3000 schoolchildren using the EASST Road Safety Education Pack as well as providing information to parents and decision makers on the importance of keeping children safe as both vehicle passengers and pedestrians.
 In 2016, the Pack was voted by teachers in Chania as the number 1 initiative introduced in schools.
-The Education Pack is now also being used to train children via the Hellenic Motor Museum’s road safety programme in Athens.

 Make Roads Safe Hellas